throughput-ec/ec-workshops/slides/chapter1_02_using_binder.md

 You will be working simultaneously with the Binder notebook and these slides.

-You can find the Binder [here](https://mybinder.org/v2/gh/throughput-ec/ec-binder/HEAD).
+You can find the  <a href="https://hub.gke2.mybinder.org/user/throughput-ec-ec-binder-de6sb0gs/lab" target="_blank">Binder</a>.

 Click on the previous link, a Binder will be created and you must see the following: